loader image

 Trauma

-This is the first validated (by interview and self-report) questionnaires to assess physical and sexual abuse.
+This is the first validated (by interview and self-report) questionnaire to assess physical and sexual abuse.
 The answers are scaled for adults and children based on presumed severity of physical and/or sexual abuse related to threat, contact (touching) or penetration (vaginal or rectal).

 Ulcerative Colitis and Crohn's Disease Health Status Scales